top of page

 Click the button below for information that will help you to provide safe effective care for your loved one.

-Fifteen minutes away from the patient can provide a needed breather when emotions are running high and threatening to become overwhelming.
+Take a break from your labour of love - Fifteen minutes away from the patient can provide a needed breather when emotions are running high and threatening to become overwhelming.
 A break can make the difference between self-control and saying or doing something that can never be taken back or be undone.

 Look at Something Beautiful!